 The detail comes from Walter Isaacson's forthcoming biography of Jobs, set to hit bookshelves and digital devices next week.
-According to The New York Times, Isaacson said that Jobs was one of just 20 people in the world to have his DNA sequenced.
+According to The New York Times, Isaacson said that Steve Jobs was one of just 20 people in the world to have his DNA sequenced.

 The sequencing was done by teams from Stanford, Johns Hopkins, Harvard, and the Broad Institute of MIT.
 With the extensive details gained through the expensive process, doctors could tailor drugs to "target them to the defective molecular pathways."

 One doctor reportedly told Jobs that the treatments he underwent could help to make some types of cancer "a manageable chronic disease."

 Jobs himself, as well as his friends, family and physicians, are said to have spoken candidly about the Apple co-founder's battle with pancreatic cancer for the book.
 Jobs admitted to Isaacson that he initially decided not to have surgery when he found out he had cancer, a move he later regretted.

 Jobs's cancer was discovered by a CT scan in October of 2003.
 Upon hearing the news, one of his first calls was to Larry Brilliant, a physician and epidemiologist and now director of Google.org, the search giant's philanthropic arm.